-AIDS TIMELINE IN NS
+1st edition.
+May 2025

+QUEER

+SARE

+NOVA

+SCOT

+RS-S

+JRINC

-- Nova Scotia has its first AIDS death in September.
-Shortly thereafter the Gay Health Association (GHA) is formed. - School teacher Eric Smith is tested for HIV (without his consent) and his HIV+ status is illegally shared. - 400 people attend a candle light vigil at St. Georges Anglican Church in Halifax, and 47 lost loved ones are named. - The Nova Scotia Persons With AIDS Coalition (NSPWAC) is formed. - The Gay Alliance for Equality, along with other community groups, organizes Halifax's first Pride Week. - Halifax's AIDS hospice "Morton House" (after Frank Morton) opens with four beds and a waiting list. - NS Task Force on AIDS submits its final report to the Minister of Health. - A needle exchange begins at NSPWAC. - Valley AIDS Concern Group is formed. - Pictou County Women's Centre sponsors a Women and AIDS Project. - Stepping Stone launches HIV/ AIDS outreach program. - A local chapter of ACT UP (AIDS Coalition To Unleash Power) forms in Halifax.
+• Nova Scotia has its first AIDS 🕺 death in September.
+Shortly thereafter the Gay Health Association (GHA) is formed.

+- School teacher Eric Smith - is tested for HIV (without his) - consent) and his HIV+ status is illegally shared. - 400 people attend a candle light vigil at St. Georges Angli-can Church in Halifax, and 47 - lost loved ones are named.
+The Nova Scotia Persons With

+AIDS Coalition (NSPWAC) is formed.

+- The Gay Alliance for Equality, along with other community groups, organizes Halifax's first Pride Week. - Halifax's AIDS hospice "Morton House" (after Frank Morton) opens with four beds - and a waiting list.

+NS Task Force on AIDS submits its final report to the Minister of Health.

+- A needle exchange begins at D NSPWAC. - Valley AIDS Concern Group is formed.

+Pictou County Women's Centre sponsors a Women and AIDS Project.

+Stepping Stone launches HIV/ AIDS outreach program.

+A local chapter of ACT UP (AIDS Coalition To Unleash Power) forms in Halifax.

-- MacAIDS takes on a provincial focus and becomes AIDS NS. - After a successful 3-year campaign by Lesbian and Gay Rights Nova Scotia (LGRNS) and other supporting groups, the NS Government amends provincial Human Rights act to add Sexual Orientation. - Black Outreach Project begins consultation process, is formed and funded. - The Pictou county AIDS Coalition is formed. - Tuma Yong and Elizabeth Paul form the Nova Scotia Mi'kmaq AIDS Task Force. - AIDS Coalition of Cape Breton (ACCB) is formed. - AIDS Nova Scotia (ANS) and NSPWAC move into the same office in September to begin the amalgamation process to become AIDS Coalition of Nova Scotia (ACNS) in 1995. - Highly Active Anti-retroviral Therapy (HAART) becomes the standard treatment for HIV. - Safe Harbour Metropolitan Community Church sets up "Manna For Health" food bank at ACNS in response to need amongst those with HIV/AIDS. - ACNS chairperson, Wilson Hodder wins his court challenge for same-sex spousal benefits. - Dr. Bob Fredrickson becomes the local resource in NS for transgender health info.
+- MacAIDS takes on a provincial Б focus and becomes AIDS NS. - ົ - After a successful 3-year campaign by Lesbian and Gay Rights Nova Scotia (LGRNS) and other supporting groups, the NS Government amends provincial Human Rights act to add Sexual Orientation.

+Black Outreach Project begins consultation process, is formed and funded.

+The Pictou county AIDS Coalition is formed.

+Tuma Yong and Elizabeth Paul form the Nova Scotia Mi'kmag AIDS Task Force.

+AIDS Coalition of Cape Breton (ACCB) is formed.

+- I AIDS Nova Scotia (ANS) and NSPWAC move into the same office in September to begin the amalgamation process to become AIDS Coalition of Nova Scotia (ACNS) in 1995. - O Highly Active Anti-retroviral • Therapy (HAART) becomes the δ standard treatment for HIV.
+Safe Harbour Metropolitan Community Church sets up "Manna For Health" food bank at ACNS in response to need amongst those with HIV/AIDS. - ACNS chairperson, Wilson Hodder wins his court challenge ດ for same-sex spousal benefits.
+Dr. Bob Fredrickson becomes the local resource in NS for transgender health info.